 Foundation Art course or full degree in Art/Textiles/ Fashion/Theatre and Film/Costume design.
-Former students have gone on to university courses in Fashion, Textiles Print and Weave, Fashion Journalism, Fashion and Retail Management and Women's Wear Technology. support you get from everyone.
+Former students have gone on to university courses in Fashion, Textiles Print and Weave, Fashion Journalism, Fashion and Retail Management and Women's Wear Technology.

+The thing I like best about the subject is the support you get from everyone.
 The teachers in this department support you so much and enable you to make your designs come alive.